John-A-Aydin/FairKalah/notes/Heuristic.md

 ### Turns

-In each turn I have 12 possible choices which opens up 12 choices for the opponent.
+In each turn I have ~6 possible choices which opens up ~6 choices for the opponent.
 Could use this knowledge to choose the option where opponent's best choice next turn is the worst out of the twelve.

-NEED TO CHECK IF MULTIPLE TURNS ARE ALLOWED
+# First Implementation